Our Gift to You This Holiday Season

 The case was filed in the Court of International Trade on Friday and argues that the president misused the International Emergency Economic Powers Act (IEEPA) to impose tariffs on goods from over 100 different countries.
 “The text of IEEPA does not use the word ‘tariff’ or any term of equivalent meaning,” Costco states in the lawsuit.
 They argue he can regulate trade, but that does not include the power to tariff.

-Costco is also seeking a refund for the payments of tariffs since the beginning of the year.
+Costco is also seeking a refund for the tariffs it has paid since the beginning of the year.
 From Fox Business:

 Costco says it has paid these duties throughout the year and now faces a deadline that could prevent it from getting that money back.